 I was born in 1960 and raised in Los Angeles.
 In 1983, after graduating from the University of California at Berkeley, I went to Brussels as a copy editor for The Wall Street Journal/Europe.
 I left the Journal in 1985 to write for The New York Times and The International Herald Tribune, covering NATO and the European Union.
 In 1987 I moved to Seoul, South Korea, where I wrote primarily for The Washington Post.
 After three years in Asia I moved to Budapest to cover Eastern Europe and the Balkans.
 I spent most of 1992 and 1993 covering the war in Bosnia for the Post.

 On the academic side of things, I was a visiting professor at Princeton in 2008, a fellow at Harvard’s Shorenstein Center in 2010, a master class professor at Columbia in 2012 and I was awarded a Guggenheim Fellowship in 2012.
-I am now a senior writer at First Look Media, and I am working on a book for Knopf about video, surveillance and revolution in an era of drones and cellphones.
+I am now a senior writer at First Look Media, and I am working on a book for Knopf about surveillance and revolution in an era of drones and cellphones.

 Contact: peter (AT) petermaass (DOT) com